zorael/kameloso/README.md

 If your repositories (or other software sources) don't have compilers new enough, you can use the official [`install.sh`](https://dlang.org/install.html) installation script to download current ones, or any version of choice.

 The package manager [**dub**](https://code.dlang.org) is used to facilitate compilation and dependency management.
 On Windows it comes bundled in the compiler archive, while on Linux it may need to be installed separately.
 Refer to your repositories.

+### SSL libraries

+**kameloso** uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
+It is the de facto standard SSL library in the Posix sphere (Linux, macOS, ...), but not so on Windows.
+If you run into errors about missing libraries when connecting on Windows, download and install **Win64/32 OpenSSL v3.0.x Light** from [here](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to system directories when asked.
+It's a one-time thing.
+(The alternative is to just use non-SSL connections.)

 ## Downloading